ECB's Stark warns global crisis far from over

 "For monetary policy to remain effective, its responsibilities must remain within clear limits."

-The IMF also put pressure on the ECB, saying on Friday it would support it if decided to cut interest rates, a move markets are now pricing in for the ECB's October meeting (For story click [ID:nLDE78M03Z])
+The IMF also put pressure on the ECB, saying on Friday it would support it if decided to cut interest rates, a move markets are now pricing in for the ECB's October meeting.

 "If a central bank comes under pressure in times of crisis, and succumbs to that pressure, it is very unlikely to exit from such extraordinary measures in a timely manner," Stark said.